mmistakes/made-mistakes-jekyll/src/_posts/articles/2009-01-25-blurb-book-quality-printing.md

 ---
-title: "The Quality of My First Blurb Book is Great"
+title: "The quality of my first Blurb book is great"
 excerpt: "Using Blurb's BookSmart software was painless and having it printed was equally enjoyable."
 last_modified_at: 2018-02-09T09:04:18-05:00
 image: